oppia/oppia-web-developer-docs/WebdriverIO.md

 * All test blocks should have an `afterEach` that runs `general.checkForConsoleErrors` to verify no unexpected console errors appeared while the test was running.

 * Check your assumptions!
 For example, if you are assuming that only one exploration on the server will have a particular title, use an `expect` call to check.

-## Metrics

-We track passes, known flakes, and failures that aren't known to be flakes (called "failures") using a logging server.
-You can view these metrics at https://oppia-e2e-test-results-logger.herokuapp.com.

 ## Reference